10 Great Reasons to Visit Blackpool

 4 The Tower Circus

 My nieces have been entertained by Mooky the clown at The Tower Circus every year since they were born.
-And have gone on and on about him.
 I was therefore expecting Mooky the clown to be far funnier than he was.
 If I’m honest, I found this circus a bit rough around the edges.
 The acrobats fell off the trapezes (thankfully onto a safety net.)
 There was one trick that they tried three times to pull off and had to abandon.
 And the finale was two pole dancers standing awkwardly while the crew pointlessly flooded the stage.
 (Did someone pull the plug out in the aquarium?)
 But wow, what a space this is.
 The tiny stalls, the traditional ring, the red drapes, the live band, the excitement of the kids creates such an electric and intimate setting that you can easily forgive a few bad jokes and a slip up or two.
 They used to keep the elephants backstage and I keep trying to imagine that entry and exit!
-The Blackpool Tower Circus is not something you’ll see anywhere else and whiles away an afternoon very pleasantly.
+The Blackpool Tower Circus is not something you’ll see anywhere else and whiles away an afternoon very pleasantly when you visit Blackpool.
 But get there early as the stalls soon fill up.

 5 The Blackpool Tower Eye

 I’ve done the Skywalk a couple of times, and it always makes me deliciously dizzy.
-I previewed The View From The Shard a while back and while the Blackpool Tower Eye doesn’t have the iconic views of London, but it still has that head-spinning sense of being on top of the world.
+While the Blackpool Tower Eye doesn’t have the iconic views of London, it still has that head-spinning sense of being on top of the world.
 You can see for miles.
 The kids enjoyed the 4D film, although it’s little more than an (admittedly inspiring) promo for the city.